Fine-tune with the API or CLI

 Integer

-The rank of the low-rank matrices in LoRA training.
-A higher rank improves fine-tuning effectiveness but slightly slows down training.
+The rank of the low-rank matrices in LoRA.
+A higher rank can improve fine-tuning results but may slightly increase training time.

 lora_alpha